3.48%

 Go for credit counselling if you need extra guidance

-Yes, personal loans for foreigners in Singapore are available from banks and financial institutions alike.
-However, not all banks offer personal loans for foreigners in Singapore.
+Yes, personal loans for foreigners in Singapore are available from banks and private lenders alike.
+However, not all banks with personal loans offer these products to foreigners in Singapore.

 It isn’t the easiest for foreigners to apply for personal loans in Singapore if you’re talking about borrowing from banks.

-It is much easier for foreigners in Singapore to get a personal loan from financial institutions — financial institutions offer loans to foreigners even if their minimum annual income is less than $10,000.
+It is much easier for foreigners to get a private loan in Singapore from legal lenders — many of the best personal loan lenders offer loans to foreigners even if their minimum annual income is less than $10,000.
 But of course, the loan amount is limited to just $500.

 Yes, there are personal loans for the self-employed in Singapore.